Xon77/Live4Life/README.md

 ## Usage

+:warning: Please note that:

-Although the code is available here, the interface and the setup are relatively complex, as this tool is not meant to be a simple graphic user interface (GUI) for a casual, untrained user of SuperCollider, but focused to allow the creation of a lot of combinations tailored to my creative dreams.
+* although the code is available here, the interface and the setup are relatively complex, as this tool is not meant to be a simple graphic user interface (GUI) for a casual, untrained user of SuperCollider, but focused to allow the creation of a lot of combinations tailored to my creative dreams.

-It is designed for a specific screen size (1920×1200) and an AZERTY keyboard.
+* it is designed for a specific screen size (1920×1200) and an AZERTY keyboard.

-:warning: Please note that
+* ...

 ### Platform support